ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_vEdge21.md

     ![](/images/Deploying_DC_vEdge1/05_rightclickhost_deployovf.png)
 3. Choose the **Local file** option and click on **Choose files**.
 Navigate to the SD-WAN images folder and select the file beginning with *viptela-edge-*.
 Click on Next.

-4. > Change the Virtual Machine name to vEdge21 and click on Next.
+4. > Change the Virtual Machine name to **vEdge21-podX** and click on Next (where X is your POD number)

+    {% include note.html content="We will only use the podX suffix over here to distinguish between different VMs in our Data Center.
+The rest of the guide will refer to this VM as **vEdge21**" %}

 5. Select the host assigned to you (image shown as an example only) and click on Next